demithehomie/exercice/STEPS.md

 # 2 - Backend Phase Two

 ## Prisma working.
 All the queries and mutaions working.
+JWT authentication working.

 # 3 - Frontend phase one